CraftsmenLtd/DiscordGems/README.md

 # WIP :warning:

-# :gem: DiscordGems :gem:
+# 💎 DiscordGems 💎
-A simple serverless discord bot written in python3.8 that can be used to appreciate your squad members by giving them :gem:s.
-The given :gem:s are stored and can be ranked to see who's had the most appreciation or who appreciated the most.
+A simple serverless discord bot written in python3.8 that can be used to appreciate your squad members by giving them 💎s.
+The given 💎s are stored and can be ranked to see who's had the most appreciation or who appreciated the most.

 *This is our implementation.
 We've tried to write the code in an extensible way.
 We will keep working on it as we see fit.
 We encourage the community to raise pull requests and help us fix issues.*

-## Getting Started :smile:
+## Getting Started 😄
 We've tried to make it as extensible as we can.
 Hence why there are so many parameters to set.

 ### Tool Set